scullyio/scully/README.md

 Your app appears INSTANTLY on any device (including mobile 3G).

-Once the fully-rendered HTML arrives/appears on the user's view, your Angular app will them load and bootstrap ontop of the existing view.
+Once the fully-rendered HTML arrives/appears on the user's view, your Angular app will then load and bootstrap on top of the existing view.
 This means that Scully gives you the best of both worlds:

 1. The ability to pre-render your entire app to the most base form of HTML & CSS.